WJCT-Public-Media/WJCT-Newscast-Automator/README.md

 ### What's New

+* version 0.21 - Disabled dashboard widget display to focus debugging on newscast_checker().
+Will re-enable in future version.
 * version 0.2 - Added delete_old_newscasts().
 Now the previous newscasts will go to the trash automatically before the new one is posted.
-It's a dirty fix, but at least there's only one newscast published at a time.
 * version 0.15 - Added last-modified.php and fixed code to get lastmodified Timestamp correctly.
 * version 0.141 - Enabled MP3 URL settings option.
 * version 0.14 - Updated license, added copy of license to text, added settings option menu (currently not functional)